szagoruyko/binary-wide-resnet/README.md

         return g
 ```

-On forward, we take sign of the weights are scale it by He-init constant.
+On forward, we take sign of the weights and scale it by He-init constant.
 On backward, we propagate gradient without changes.
 WRN-20-10 trained with such parameterization is only slightly off from it's full precision variant, here is what I got myself with this code on CIFAR-100:

 | network | accuracy (5 runs mean +- std) | checkpoint (Mb) |
 |:---|:---:|:---:|